soma2000-lang/Assignment/README.md

 For setting up the RAG pipeline I have used all the techniques used in the paper https://arxiv.org/abs/2407.01219 according to my specified data

-## DISCLAIMER

-- All the failed as well as working notebooks has been kept in the notebook folder and failed expt folder